goodguyben/mavericksedge/blog-markdown/why-mavericks-edge-is-edmontons-most-affordable-website-design-company.md

 Our pricing is published and easy to understand.
 Entry builds typically range from $1,000–$1,800 for 5–7 pages; growth sites from $2,400–$4,500 for 10–15 pages.
 E‑commerce starts around $3,900 depending on catalog complexity.
 Care plans from $49–$199/month keep updates, backups, and monitoring covered, so there are no surprises later.
 See details on our pricing page (internal link below).

+If you are comparing providers, you may also want to read: [Questions to Ask Edmonton Web Designers Before Signing a Budget-Friendly Contract](https://mavericksedge.ca/blog/questions-to-ask-edmonton-web-designers).

 ### Custom website design Edmonton businesses can grow with

 Every site uses clean, [semantic markup](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) and a modular component library.
 This component-based architecture works like building with LEGO blocks—pre-tested, brand-aligned components that can be assembled to create any number of pages.